What is Negative Testing?

 is by no means a child's play.
 It is all about writing long and intricate codes and then testing these complex codes to guarantee flawless and uninterrupted performance.
 Testing is a major feature of writing successful codes.
-Any cost cutting in testing phase will lead to a malfunctioning software which is the surest way to disaster.
-In this article, we shall discuss a unique testing technique known as Negative Testing.
+Any cost-cutting in the testing phase will lead to a malfunctioning software which is the surest way to disaster.
+In this article, we shall discuss a unique testing technique known as Negative Testing

 Negative Testing is a technique wherein the response of the software is evaluated when unexpected parameters are entered.
 In simpler terms, during Negative Testing, the performance of the application is tested using invalid data inputs.
 For example, numbers are entered in alpha-numeric fields and vice-versa.
 Similarly, skipping mandatory fields can also be a part of this test.
 In an ideal scenario, during such times, the application should show the error "Invalid data input".

 Characteristics of Negative Testing:

 Here, we are providing, some of the key features of the negative testing, which may be seen, as under:

 - It is done, with the purpose, of breaking the system, and to achieve failure, in the functioning of a software product, by feeding negative data.

 - This type of testing, evaluates a software product, against the failed conditions.

 - It is, performed, to identify faults or loopholes and vulnerable areas, which may results, into software's failure.